Automation with make (in-class tutorial)

 Last step really important and often forgotten in projects.

-1. Run the rule by typing make clean.
+1. Run the rule by typing make wipe.
 What happens?

 2. Do we need to add more file extensions?
 Just add some lines and try again!

-3. Does this code snippet feature ITO building blocks?
+3. Does this make recipe feature ITO building blocks?

 4. What does R -e do?